 Note: If the menu shows tabs other than Standard, then optional measurement types have been installed on the instrument.
 Select a tab to show the measurements for that option.

 3. Tap the Source field and select the measurement source.
-The list shows all available sources of analog 8 port or digital 16 port channel that are valid for the measurement.
+The list shows all available sources that are valid for the measurement.